apollo-lang/apollo/doc/lrm.md

 Introduction
 ------------

-Apollo is a functional programming language for algorithmic musical composition.
+Apollo is a functional programming language for algorithmic music composition.
 Apollo is intended to be usable by a programmer with knowledge of basic functional constructs and no prior experience with music creation.
 The fine-details of synthesizing music are abstracted such that familiar programming types like integers can be interpreted by the compiler as musical sequences.
 At the same time, more experienced musicians can directly manipulate note and chord types while leveraging Apollo's programming constructs to create novel compositions.
 In effect, Apollo empowers the programmer to hear the sound of algorithms and the musician to compose in code.
 An Apollo source program produces as output a MIDI file, which is a standardized way to store a musical piece.

 ### Why is it called Apollo?